AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_site2cloud.html.markdown

 ### Custom Mapped

 ~> **NOTE:** To enable custom mapped connection, 'connection_type' must be 'mapped' and 'tunnel_type' must be 'route'.
-All remote CIDR attributes or all local CIDR attributes must be set when using custom_mapped.
+All remote CIDR attributes or all local CIDR attributes must be set when using `custom_mapped`.
 Setting all CIDR attributes is also valid.

 * `custom_mapped` - (Optional) Enable custom mapped connection.
 Default value: false.
 Valid values: true/false.
 Available in provider version R2.17.1+.
 * `remote_source_real_cidrs` - (Optional) Set of Remote Initiated Traffic Source Real CIDRs.